muratk3n/thirdwave/en/README.md

 ---

 Cast everything to `void *`.
 Then cast that anything else, anytime.
 Wanna dance with the devil boy?!
-Do it now!
+Do it!

 ---